 Dr. Charles Cain appointed a committee of three: Dr. Duane Blumberg from the Department of Mathematics, Dr. Matt Dakin from the Department of Biology, and Dr. Patricia Rickels from the Department of English.
 He asked these three to work out a plan to "provide opportunities for intellectual and cultural enrichment for gifted students."
 They tackled the assignment with gusto and, with no budget, no personnel, no office, and no Honors courses except English 115.
 Target students were identified by ACT scores and a plan was worked out to gather them together once a week in a meeting called Honors Seminar.
 The Mathematics Department allowed the Honors Program to designate this seminar on the master schedule as Math 000, cr.
 0, Th 11:00, VLW 101.
 The program started with about fifty students.

 Today there are approximately 1,500 students in the Honors Program, over thirty departmental Honors courses in twenty academic departments, and 10 or more interdisciplinary courses in the Honors course list per semester.
-The Honors Seminar, still a central element in the program, fills Giffin Hall's first floor auditorium on Monday, Tuesday, Wednesday or Thursday at 11:00 AM or 1:00 PM.
+The Honors Seminar, still a central element in the program, fills Giffin Hall's second floor auditorium on Monday, Tuesday, Wednesday or Thursday at 11:00 AM or 1:00 PM, and also Tuesday at 9:00 AM and Friday at 11:00 AM.
 It now carries one CR/NC credit and requires the reading of the "Honors Book" each semester and submission of a final essay.
 The original plan of having students lead the discussions in seminar is now fully implemented with students choosing discussion topics in a vote and then leading the discussions.

 Much of the development of the Honors Program, including the Honors Departmental course listing, was the work of the first Director, Dr. Ronald J. White, 1975-1981, chemist, mathematician , biologist, and Renaissance man.
 Under his leadership the Honors Baccalaureate Degree was approved, with the first degrees awarded in 1979.
 To date, 157 students, representing all colleges in the university, have earned this degree's requirements for which include a GPA of 3.5 or higher and thesis, defended in an oral examination open to all members of the university community.